ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 * After instance resolution has selected an instance, it is checked which levels the instance is available at and an error is raised if the instance is not available at the correct level.

+* Instances defined in the current modules are at level 0, just like top-level variable definitions in a module.

 This design for instances mirrors the situation for name resolution.
 As with ambiguous names, it would in principle be possible for the type-checker to make